racosta323/kpkr-phase-4-project/README.md

 The Fetch API is utilized to connect the frontend with the backend, enabling seamless data retrieval and interaction.

 # Setup
-Setup:

-To play How a Spud Got Away:

-Clone this repository to your local environment cd into the root directory of hkk-p3-project
-Install additional dependencies with pipenv install once in the root directory Use pipenv shell to ensure you're in the virtual environment cd into the lib sub-directory use the command: python detective-game.py to run the game To start using Friday Fund:

 1. Clone this repository to your local machine.
-2. cd into the root directory of ' kpkr-phase-2-project '
+2. cd into the root directory of ' kpkr-phase-4-project '
 3. Install backend dependencies by running :

       $ pipenv install